This article was originally published in January 2021 but was updated in June 2022.

 School-based telemedicine is considered one solution for facing these current health care challenges head-on.
-Due to the robust reimbursement for telemedicine during the pandemic, servicing patients in a school setting is a billable service.
+Due to the robust reimbursement for telemedicine during the pandemic, integrating telehealth into a school setting is a billable service.
 This also provides increased access points for chronically ill patients who need to manage their conditions on a regular basis.

 Tiffany Griffis, the chief nursing officer at Eastern Oklahoma Medical Center, described how useful telemedicine can be in school settings.

-Another major benefit of school-based telemedicine is its ability to treat children in place, providing quality care without the need to leave the school.
-Poteau and Howe School Districts in Le Flore County in Oklahoma, for example, are currently working with Eastern Oklahoma Medical Center to establish and utilize a telehealth presence in their schools.
+Another major benefit of telehealth in schools is its ability to treat children in place, providing quality care without the need to leave the school.
+Poteau and Howe school districts in Le Flore County in Oklahoma, for example, are currently working with Eastern Oklahoma Medical Center to establish and utilize a telehealth presence in their schools.